dflynn-volpe/FTOT-Public-Link_Removal/usecase/link_removal/README.md

 ## Modify FTOT code

+[Download and install FTOT](https://github.com/VolpeUSDOT/FTOT-Public/wiki/FTOT-Installation-Guide) if you haven't already done so, and install the documentation and scenarios.

 Two files in the FTOT code need to be modified for this use case.
 They are as follows:

 - `ftot_networkx.py`